Chocolate Beetroot Cake

 • In the meanwhile melt the dark chocolate in the microwave or into a heatproof bowl placed over a pan of barely simmering water (a bain marie).
 Allow the chocolate to melt, stirring occasionally.
 Once melted leave it to set until a bit firm, but still runny.

 • Remove your cake from the pan and decorate with the runny dark chocolate sauce.
+Enjoy it!

 Notes

-1. * I always use a food processor, not a blender.
-A blender is ok to mix wet ingredients, but you run the risk to overmix the batter when as soon as you add flour.
+Blender or food processor?
+I always use a food processor, not a blender.
+A blender is fine for mixing wet ingredients, but you risk overmixing the batter as soon as you add the flour.
+To avoid overmixing, add flour by hand using a spatula, just until combined.

 Nutrition